 Is everything you know about Alzheimer's wrong?

-Despite a scientific scandal and unsuccessful drugs, researchers have made strides beyond amyloid, and shown the power of prevention too.
+Confidence waned after a scientific scandal, but the recent success of amyloid-targeting drugs in Alzheimer's disease gives new hope -- and Michigan researchers have made strides beyond amyloid and shown the power of prevention too

 11:56 AM